arc-archive/api-server-selector/README.md

 ## &lt;api-server-selector&gt;

-Custom element that renders and manages Servers state in AMF powered application
+Custom element that renders a list of servers encoded in an API specification powered by the AMF model.

 ## Version compatibility

 This version only works with AMF model version 2 (AMF parser >= 4.0.0).

-### API components

-This components is a part of [API components ecosystem](https://elements.advancedrestclient.com/)

 ## Usage